 All employees are expected to be aware of and to comply with defined expectations for workplace conduct for the well-being of one another, those we serve, and our business operations.
-These expectations are outlined in this Handbook and its accompanying Policy Guidelines, available on the ADP employee website.
 Employees must also be mindful of applicable federal and state guidelines when conducting work on behalf of SERC.
 In the case of a conduct infraction, a step-by-step process may be implemented to address single and repeat occurrences of employee noncompliance.
-This is intended to provide the employee with structured opportunity to improve and to prevent any reoccurrence of the behavioral issues and/or policy violation.
+This is intended to provide the employee with a structured opportunity to improve, and to prevent any reoccurrence of either the behavioral issues or a policy violation.

 Disciplinary intervention through this process is designed to be administered in a consistent manner in accordance with agency values, human resource best practices, and employment laws.
-At all times, SERC retains discretion as to any and all disciplinary intervention.